zi-hui/tp/docs/DeveloperGuide.md

 #### F.6.
 Add a recipe
 1. Add a recipe into Kitchen Helper
-    1. Prerequisites: List all the ingredient using the `listrecipe all` command.
+    1. Prerequisites: List all the recipes using the `listrecipe all` command.
     1. Test case: `addrecipe /n warm milk /i HL Milk:1:Dairy`
     Expected: Entry can be found using `listrecipe all` command.